ScienceMarc/Graff/README.md

 # Graff
-A program which graphs mathematical concepts.
+A program which graphs mathematical concepts such as functions and complex numbers.